Origins and history of the Border Terrier

 Personality of the Border terrier

 This tough little dog loves playing chasing and hunting.
 However, he’s not averse to a few cuddles with you on the sofa.
 These loving and loyal dogs, although very independent, make fantastic pets for any families that enjoy activities.
 Border terriers are quite vocal dogs, often inclined to whine and bark.
 This is a result of them being bred to bark when a prey underground has been discovered.
 There is no doubt that the Border terrier is a popular breed.
-Many celebrities have also been charmed by this cute little dog and taken them into their homes.

 Common health issues